jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Disk Management in VirtualBox

   At the time of this writing (11/22/15) a single terabyte Western Digital Blue hard drive was selling for ~$50.
-Storage is cheap.
-With that in mind, adding storage or capacity is very easy these days--even common place.
-Since we are dealing with virtual storage in this book and examples-we can easily attach and detach storage devices because we don't need to add anything physical to the systems.
-For this chapter we will assume that you are using Virtual Box 5.0.x, but all of these concepts translate directly to physical storage or another virtualization platform.
+The cost has only decreased.
+Storage is cheap and with that in mind, adding storage or capacity to a systmm is very easy.
+Since we are dealing with virtual storage in this book we can easily attach and detach storage devices without being destructive to any underlying hardware.
+In the days of having school sponsored computer labs, the ability to rip oopen a PC and add some storage was simply not allowed.
+For this chapter we will assume that you are using Virtual Box 5.x.

  With you virtual machine powered down, lets add some new disks (virtually) to your Linux system.
 The first thing to do is locate the *SETTINGS* button on the main menu.